An Appalachian Trail Tale

 “Yeah,” I replied curtly, “very trying.”

-Right then I--half-man, half-child--came to the conclusion that sometime in the god-awful hours I would exact some sort of revenge.
-I’d pay back the favor and be every bit as obnoxious.
+Right then I (half-man, half-child) decided that sometime in the god-awful hours I’d exact some sort of revenge.
+I’d repay the favor and be more obnoxious.
 And so this morning that’s exactly what I did: exact.

-The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a serious paroxysm of clatter.
-Spacey, who was clearly on a similar page, had already scrammed.
-And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GO FUND ME page(1)(2); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.
+The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a paroxysm of clatter.
+Spacey had already scrammed.
+And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GoFundMe page(1); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.

-I also fired off a fusillade of feature-length farts as forcefully as ever, letting each gaseous bubble build inside till it would do the most damage outside.
+I also fired off a fusillade of feature-length farts as forcefully as ever, letting each gaseous bubble build till it would do the most damage.
 The reverberation was profound, and the scented substance had a lingering shelf life--it smelled as though I’d pooped my shorts.
 (I came close.)
 In spite of my performance none of the jerks stirred.
 Not even a mouse had.

-The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a serious paroxysm of clatter.
-Spacey, who was clearly on a similar page, had already scrammed.
-And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GO FUND ME page(1)(2); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.
+The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a paroxysm of clatter.
+Spacey had already scrammed.
+And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GoFundMe page(1); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.

-I also fired off a fusillade of feature-length farts as forcefully as ever, letting each gaseous bubble build inside till it would do the most damage outside.
+I also fired off a fusillade of feature-length farts as forcefully as ever, letting each gaseous bubble build till it would do the most damage.
 The reverberation was profound, and the scented substance had a lingering shelf life--it smelled as though I’d pooped my shorts.
 (I came close.)
 In spite of my performance none of the jerks stirred.
 Not even a mouse had.

 I lifted my pack and prepared to leave, shoelaces in hand.
-First though, I skimmed through the shelter register to see who these cocksure, knuckle-scraping mouth-breathers were.
+First, I skimmed the shelter notepad to see who these cocksure, knuckle-scraping mouth-breathers were.
 “35 miler today,” bragged one of the driveling dimwits.
 “We keep BLOWING PASSED slowpokes!”
 The misuse of passed and not past bothered me more than the boasting.
-Idiots indeed.
+Dimwits indeed.

 They’d started May 1st and were averaging thirty-four miles a day.
 So they said.
 I suspect they’d caught rides along the way, gauging by their gear’s glisten.
 A number of hikers do this, so they could check the trail off and boast about their alleged accomplishment.
 The playground has become a proving ground.
 A PR event.